JasperWANG-911/IDP_Group202/README.md

    Execute `main.py` on your Raspberry Pi.
 The main script initializes the motors, creates a `Navigation` instance with the provided parameters, and runs the navigation routine.

 3. **Tuning:**
-   Adjust the PID parameters and base speed as needed to match your hardware dynamics.
+   Adjust the PID parameters and base speed as needed to match the hardware dynamics.

 ## Summary